-A self-professed late-bloomer, Anita says that like many people, she had her whole life planned out.
-“If you want to make God laugh, just tell him your plans!” she quips.
+A self-professed late bloomer, Anita Faye says that like many people, she had her whole life planned out.
+“If you want to make God laugh, just tell Him your plans!” she quips.
 “The years roll by, and you begin to wonder what happened.
 Now, when I see things coming to pass that I had envisioned happening years before, I just have to laugh.
 Our society tends to applaud people who achieve remarkable things at a very early age, but we often don’t give as much respect to those who achieve success later in life.
 Sometimes I think you appreciate things more once you have some life experience under your belt.
-It makes you more thankful for what you receive, and better prepared to give back to those in need.”
+It makes you more thankful for what you receive, and better prepared to give back when the time comes.”